pchanda/TinkerML/_posts/2017-01-15-NER-simple.md

      coord.join(threads)
 ```

 This should result in precision of about 0.83, recall of 0.83 and $$F_1$$ score of about 0.75 (Not bad for the simple model!!!).
+Full code for everything described above is available at [NER Code](https://github.com/pchanda/NER-FeedForward/)